Hidalgo County Felony Theft Lawyer

 - Today, he uses this familiarity to defend those who face all types of theft crime charges.

-Texas only escalated theft charges based on the value of the property or service that was stolen.
+Texas only escalates theft charges based on the value of the property or service that was stolen.
+Once the value of the property or service stolen reaches $2,500, the charge is upgraded to a felony.
 This system helps make it simpler to understand the charges you are facing and why.
 It does not, however, mean it will be any easier to defend yourself against those charges.
 You should always move your case forward with the help of an experienced criminal defense lawyer.

-- State jail: Value of the stolen property or service is between $1,500 and $20,000.
+- State jail felony: Value of the stolen property or service is between $2,500 and $30,000.
 Stealing firearms and some types of livestock of any value can also constitute a state jail felony theft charge.

-- Third degree: Value of the stolen property or service is between $20,000 and $100,000.
+- Third degree felony: Value of the stolen property or service is between $30,000 and $150,000.
 Once again, stealing firearms and livestock of any value can trigger a third degree felony theft charge.

-- First degree: Value of the stolen property or service is greater than $200,000.
+- First degree felony: Value of the stolen property or service is greater than $300,000.

 For all of these variations of felony theft, you could be slammed with extensive incarceration, high fines paid to the state, mandatory restitutions paid to the victim, and a permanent mark on your criminal record.
 You need to act quickly if you want to challenge them effectively.
 Let Hidalgo Theft Crime Defense Attorney Rene Flores act in your defense today.